bobschrag/token-matcher/README.md

 ## +Vars

 We will know all of a +var's possible values before processing it in a template.
-We provide a few interfaces to inform the matcher of the values acceptable for a given +var.
 As of v0.2, the matcher uses clolog to express and reason about kind instances and kind-subkind relationships.  token-matcher provides a kind knowledge base API whose elements have the following docstrings.

 ```clojure
 (def ^:dynamic *kind-assertions*